-for some K\"ahler forms $\w_0,\cdots,\w_{n-2}$. \item $\mathrm{LSys}_{X}$: local systems of rank $r$ on $X$. \end{itemize} Analogously, we can define the categories $\mathrm{pHiggs}_{X}$ and $\mathrm{sLSys}_{X}$ for polystable locally free Higgs sheaves satisfying \eqref{equa-vanishingcondition-locallyfree} and semi-simple local systems. \end{definition} The first main result of this paper is establishing the non-abelian Hodge correspondence over compact K\"ahler klt spaces. \begin{theorem} Let $X$ be a compact K\"ahler klt space.
+for some K\"ahler forms $\w_0,\cdots,\w_{n-2}$. \item $\mathrm{LSys}_{X}$: local systems of rank $r$ on $X$. \end{itemize} Analogously, we can define the categories $\mathrm{pHiggs}_{X}$ and $\mathrm{sLSys}_{X}$ for polystable locally free Higgs sheaves satisfying \eqref{equa-vanishingcondition-locallyfree} and for semisimple local systems, respectively. \end{definition} The first main result of this paper establishes the non-abelian Hodge correspondence for compact K\"ahler klt spaces. \begin{theorem} Let $X$ be a compact K\"ahler klt space.
 There exists a natural one-to-one correspondence

 which is compatible with resolutions of singularities in the following sense.
 For any resolution $\pi: \widehat{X} \to X$ and any $(\mathcal{E}_X,\theta_X) \in \mathrm{Higgs}_X$, the pullback $\pi^*(\mathcal{E}_X,\theta_X)$ belongs to $\mathrm{Higgs}_{\widehat{X}}$ and the diagram